frenck/spook/documentation/development.md

 <https://github.com/frenck/spook/tree/main/documentation>

-To run the documentation locally, you'll need clone the Spook repository locally, and from the `documentation` folder, run:
+To run the documentation locally, you'll need to clone the Spook repository locally, and from the `documentation` folder, run:

 ```bash
 npx --package mystmd myst start